zedlopez/ifm/Writing with Inform.md

 	Colour is a kind of value.
 The colours are red, green and white.
 	A colour can be bright, neutral or flat.
 Green is neutral.

 Now in fact these properties are not anonymous: Inform has worked out names for them, even though we didn't give any.
-The usual arrangement is that the name is the name of the object with the word "condition" tacked on: for instance, "cask condition".
+The usual arrangement is that the name is the name of the object with the word `condition` tacked on: for instance, `cask condition`.
 So we could write:

 	The printed name of the cask is "wine cask ([cask condition])".

-so that sometimes this would be "wine cask (liable to tax)", sometimes "wine cask (stolen goods)" and so on.
+so that sometimes this would be written out in the story as ``wine cask (liable to tax)``, sometimes ``wine cask (stolen goods)`` and so on.

 But only usually, because we might need to define several different conditions of the same thing, and then the names would collide.
 For instance, suppose we write:

 	A fruit is a kind of thing.
 A fruit can be citrus, berry, melon, or pome.

-This makes a property and a kind of value each called "fruit condition".
+This makes a property and a kind of value each called `fruit condition`.
 But now suppose we add that:

 	A fruit can be unripened, ripe, overripe, or mushy.

 This is a quite unrelated property – a fruit could have any combination of these two properties, in fact.
-Left to itself, Inform will call the second one "fruit condition 2", which isn't really ideal if we ever do need to refer to it in other source text.
+Left to itself, Inform will call the second one `fruit condition 2`, which isn't really ideal if we ever do need to refer to it in other source text.
 So we are also allowed to give these conditions names of our own choosing:

 	A fruit can be unripened, ripe, overripe, or mushy (this is its squishiness property).

-And now the resulting property and kind of value would be called "squishiness".
+And now the resulting property and kind of value would be called `squishiness`.

 ## Default values of kinds

 ^^{kinds: default values of kinds <-- default properties of kinds} ^^{values: kinds of value: default values} ^^{Kinds page of Index panel+ui+} ^^{user interface: Index panel: Kinds page} ^^{Index panel+ui+: Kinds page}

-Just about every kind has a "default value".
+Just about every kind has a _default value_.
 Inform needs this when it knows that something has to be a value of a given kind, but it hasn't been told what the value is.
-For example, in the previous chapter, [Things] we saw that every thing has a "description" text, but we also created plenty of things without describing them.
+For example, in the previous chapter on [Things], we saw that every `thing` has a `description` text, but we also created plenty of things without describing them.
 So if Inform reads

 	The conference pear is in the bowl.

 and it isn't told anything else about the pear, what should it set the description of the pear to?

-The answer is that Inform knows the description has to be a value of the kind "text", so it uses the default value of "text".
-Not very interestingly, this is just the blank text "".
+The answer is that Inform knows the description has to be a value of the kind `text`, so it uses the default value of `text`.
+Not very interestingly, this is just the blank text `""`.

 Being uninteresting is exactly the idea, of course.
 The default number is 0, for instance.
-(Default values are tabulated in the Kinds index.)
+Default values are tabulated in the Kinds index.

 It's sometimes useful to be able to refer to the default value of a kind without having to spell out what this is (especially if the kind is something obscure, or we're trying to write a rule for an extension which has to work in situations we don't fully know about).